For McConnell, virus carries echo of his boyhood polio - KVIA

 For McConnell, virus carries echo of his boyhood polio

-WASHINGTON (AP) — Mitch McConnell’s earliest childhood memory is the day he left the polio treatment center at Warm Springs, Ga., for the last time.
+WASHINGTON (AP) — Mitch McConnell’s earliest childhood memory is the day he left the polio treatment center at Warm Springs, Georgia, for the last time.

 He was just a toddler in 1944, when his father was deployed to World War II, his mother relocated the family to her sister’s home in rural Alabama and he came down with flu-like symptoms.
 While he eventually recovered, his left leg did not.
 It was paralyzed.